 • What your call center would focus on (Outbound Calls vs. Inbound Calls)

-• What industries you will be servicing (Financial institutions, E-commerce, Medical billing, etc.)
+• What industries you will be servicing (Financial institutions, E-commerce, Medical billing, Customer Service, etc.)

 Next, it’s important to ensure you have enough budget to finance your call center’s operations.

 A good ballpark figure is to start with at least ₱500,000 – ₱800,000 or roughly $10,000 – $15,000.
-This money will cover initial expenses such as licensing fees, equipment purchases (phone systems, computers, etc.), furniture, and office supplies.
+This money will cover initial expenses such as business registration and licensing fees, equipment purchases (phone systems, computers, etc.), furniture, and office rental and utilities.
 You’ll also need operating capital for salaries for employees who will be working at your new call center in the Philippines.

 Of course, the amount will depend on the size of your company and the services you will be offering, which would then determine the type of systems and tools you will be needing, among others.